 3) Gather your resources.

-There’s also many non-profit and government resources available out there.
+There are also many non-profit and government resources available out there.
 This can help supply you with good legal and tax advice, that you will need along the way.
 Don’t try to do it all yourself.
 Foreclosure can get super complicated with lots of rules so, where you can, ask for help.

 4) Learn your options.

 The banks involved don’t want your property.
 They want money, and what you say matters a lot.
 You can slow down or stop the foreclosure process if you take the appropriate action.
 Open a line of communication between yourself and your bank.
-This might allow you to be able to set up alternative arrangements to pay back your dept, before foreclosure comes knocking down your door.
+This might allow you to be able to set up alternative arrangements to pay back your debt before foreclosure comes knocking down your door.